[Simon Thurgood Images] [Simon Thurgood Images]

 Soussons Down

-[Stacked timber waiting to be picked up]Soussons Down was one of the last coniferous plantations to be planted on Dartmoor.
+[Stacked timber]Soussons Down was one of the last coniferous plantations to be planted on Dartmoor.
 Planting was carried out by the Forestry Commission in the late 1940s.
 This a great site to walk around although please be aware it is a working environment where forestry operations are taking place.

 There is plenty of wildlife here and I saw my first crossbills here, so if you are close to Postbridge on Dartmoor it's worth a visit.
 There is parking off the road but don't block the gate as you are likely to get it moved by a tractor, the paths are ok and passable.